 The members of the executive board take on the tasks of planning TQP's summer educational program through recruitment, marketing, fundraising, community outreach, educational planning, and donation coordination.

 Marina is a senior majoring in Economics and minoring in both Business Administration and Spanish.
 She is passionate about providing equal education opportunities in low-resource areas across the globe.
 She has traveled to Ecuador twice with The Quito Project and her favorite part of the experience was spending time with the students there and providing them with a program that not only encourages them to pursue higher education, but also allows them to have a fun and memorable summer.
-In the future, she plans to pursue a dual masters program in public policy and business administration with hopes of starting her own business and enacting education reform to improve the public school system.
+In the future, she plans to pursue a dual masters program in public policy and business administration.

 Nora is a senior studying Ecology & Evolutionary Biology.
 She traveled to Quito in the summer of 2016 and her favorite part of the experience was the time she spent with the kids.
 Mainly, working with them on art projects and trying to get them to learn English.
 In her free time she loves reading, skiing, traveling, snow, playing with animals, her chinchillas, and llamas.
 Post-graduation she plans to attend Veterinary school.